ClassPreloader/ClassPreloader/README.md

 return $config;
 ```

-You would then run the classpreloader.php script and pass in the full path to the above PHP script.
+You would then run the classpreloader script and pass in the full path to the above PHP script.

-`php bin/classpreloader.php compile --config="/path/to/the_example.php" --output="/tmp/preloader.php"`
+`./vendor/bin/classpreloader compile --config="/path/to/the_example.php" --output="/tmp/preloader.php"`

 The above command will create a file in /tmp/preloader.php that contains every file that was autoloaded while running the snippet of code in the anonymous function.
 You would generate this file and include it in your production script.